hexpay-day/stake-manager/Features.md

 * Anyone can mint hedron rewards to be custodied by SingletonStakeManager
 * Holds hedron rewards until owner collects them
 * Low cost hedron mint authorization to allow for future skipping / upgrades to exclude from process
+* Stake ownership can be transferred to different owners
+* Stake tips can be replicated to new stakes when they are paid out

 ### [Settings](./contracts/EncodableSettings.sol)